jennifernoelle/ExData_Plotting1/README_using_this_repo.md

 #README_using_this_repo

-This repository contains the following files: README.md, unnamed-chunk-2.png...unnamed-chunk-5.png (in the folder "figures"), README_using_this_repo, loaddata.R (in the folder "R_files"), plot1.R...plot4.R (in the folder "R_files"), and plot1.png...plot4.png (in the folder "plots").
+This repository contains the following files: README.md, unnamed-chunk-2.png...unnamed-chunk-5.png (in the folder "plots_to_replicate"), README_using_this_repo, loaddata.R (in the folder "R_files"), plot1.R...plot4.R (in the folder "R_files"), and plot1.png...plot4.png (in the folder "myplots").

 **1. README.md**